 In this Article

-- What is pegaptanib (Macugen)?
+- What is pegaptanib ophthalmic (Macugen)?

 - What is the most important information I should know about pegaptanib ophthalmic (Macugen)?

-- How is pegaptanib given (Macugen)?
+- How should I take pegaptanib ophthalmic (Macugen)?

 - What happens if I miss a dose (Macugen)?